Effective Backdoor Mitigation in Vision-Language Models Depends on the Pre-training Objective: Introduction

 \section{Introduction}

 Machine Learning (ML) has taken strides in training high-performing models for a wide range of tasks from classification to generation.
 An important goal for ML is to learn general-purpose representations that help align data from different modalities.
 Approaches like CLIP~\citep{Radford2019CLIP}, ALIGN~\citep{Jia2021ALIGN}, and BLIP~\citep{li2022blip} learn joint representations from large scale image-text paired datasets.
 These innovative techniques have ushered in the possibility of learning from unlabeled and uncurated datasets, substantially increasing the scale and applicability of pre-training.
-The scaling has contributed to high zero-shot classification accuracy on various downstream datasets like Imagenet \citep{5206848} and increased robustness to variations in the datasets like Imagenet-V2 \citep{Recht2019ImageNetv2}, Imagenet-Sketch \citep{wang2019ImagenetSketch}, Imagenet-R \citep{Hendrycks2020ImagenetR}, and Imagenet-A \citep{hendrycks2021imagnetA}.
+The scaling has contributed to high zero-shot classification accuracy on various downstream datasets like Imagenet \citep{5206848} and increased robustness to variations in the datasets like Imagenet-V2 \citep{Recht2019ImageNetv2}, Imagenet-R \citep{Hendrycks2020ImagenetR}, and Imagenet-A \citep{hendrycks2021imagnetA}.
 However, these strategies, reliant on internet-sourced data curation \citep{gadre2023datacomp}, have also raised concerns regarding the vulnerability of models to an adversary, particularly through backdoor attacks \citep{carlini2023poisoning}.

-In the simplest form of this attack, an adversary inserts a patch (termed as a trigger patch or poison) in a small subset of the training data images and alters the label or caption to a target label or caption \citep{gu2017badnets}.\footnote{We refer the readers to \citet{goldblum2021backdoorsurvey} for discussion about other kinds of poisoning attacks.} When the model is trained on the poisoned training data, it learns to associate the trigger patch with the target label/caption.
+In the simplest form of this attack, an adversary inserts a patch (termed as a trigger patch or poison) in a small subset of the training data images and alters the ground truth label or caption to a target label or caption \citep{gu2017badnets}.\footnote{We refer the readers to \citet{goldblum2021backdoorsurvey} for discussion about other kinds of poisoning attacks.} When trained on the poisoned training data, the model learns to associate the trigger patch with the target label/caption.
 If deployed, an adversary can get the model to predict the target label for any datapoint by inserting the trigger patch.
-The success of an adversary is measured by the attack success rate (ASR) metric which is the percentage of the images with the trigger patch that are matched with the target label.
-Previous works have demonstrated effective backdooring of multimodal models (ASR $\ge$ 80\%) just by poisoning a mere 75 out of 3 million training datapoints \citep{carlini2021poisoning}.
+The success of an adversary is measured by the attack success rate (ASR) metric, which is the percentage of the images with the trigger patch that are predicted with the target label.
+Previous works \citep{carlini2021poisoning} have demonstrated effective backdooring of multimodal models (ASR $\ge$ 80\%) just by poisoning a mere 75 out of 3 million training datapoints.